We found 4 pediatric ophthalmologists who accept CIGNA Commercial HMO near San Ramon, CA.

 Clinical interests: Graves Disease, Eye Muscle Surgery, Retinoblastoma, Retinopathy of Prematurity, Eyelid Problems, ...
 (Read more)

-Dr. Selim Koseoglu is a pediatric ophthalmologist in Oakland, CA, Walnut Creek, CA, and Brentwood, CA. Dr. Koseoglu's clinical interests encompass eye problems.
-He is affiliated with Sutter Medical Network, Alta Bates Medical Group (ABMG), and UCSF Benioff Children's Hospital Oakland.
-He takes several insurance carriers, including Anthem, Blue Cross/Blue Shield, and CIGNA Plans.
-He welcomes new patients.
-He attended Istanbul University, Istanbul Faculty of Medicine and then went on to complete his residency at Massachusetts General Hospital and a hospital affiliated with Indiana University.
-Dr. Koseoglu (or staff) is conversant in Turkish.
-He also offers language support for Cantonese, Mandarin, and Filipino-speaking patients.
+Dr. Selim Koseoglu, who practices in Oakland, CA, Walnut Creek, CA, and Brentwood, CA, is a medical specialist in pediatric ophthalmology.
+Clinical interests for Dr. Koseoglu include strabismus.
+His hospital/clinic affiliations include Sutter Medical Network, Alta Bates Medical Group (ABMG), and UCSF Benioff Children's Hospital Oakland.
+He takes Anthem, Blue Cross/Blue Shield, and CIGNA Plans, in addition to other insurance carriers.
+He is open to new patients.
+Dr. Koseoglu's education and training includes medical school at Istanbul University, Istanbul Faculty of Medicine and residency at Massachusetts General Hospital and a hospital affiliated with Indiana University.
+Dr. Koseoglu (or staff) speaks Turkish.
+In addition, he offers language support for Cantonese, Mandarin, and Filipino-speaking patients.

 Clinical interests: Strabismus Surgery, Eye Muscle Surgery, Retinoblastoma, Retinopathy of Prematurity, Eyelid ...
 (Read more)

-Dr. William Good practices pediatric ophthalmology in San Francisco, CA, Corte Madera, CA, and San Ramon, CA. He speaks French.
-Clinical interests for Dr. Good include eye problems.
-Dr. Good is professionally affiliated with Sutter Medical Network, California Pacific Medical Center (CPMC), and Marin General Hospital.
-Dr. Good graduated from the University of Cincinnati College of Medicine.
-His medical residency was performed at a hospital affiliated with the University of California, San Francisco (UCSF) and a hospital affiliated with the University of Colorado Denver.
-He is rated highly by his patients.
-He is in-network for Anthem, Blue Cross/Blue Shield, Medi-Cal, and more.
-He has received distinctions including San Francisco Super Doctors and Top Doctor, Marin Magazine.
-Dr. Good welcomes new patients.
+Dr. William Good practices pediatric ophthalmology.
+Dr. Good speaks French.
+He is especially interested in eye problems.
+He is affiliated with Sutter Medical Network, California Pacific Medical Center (CPMC), and Marin General Hospital.
+Dr. Good obtained his medical school training at the University of Cincinnati College of Medicine and performed his residency at a hospital affiliated with the University of California, San Francisco (UCSF) and a hospital affiliated with the University of Colorado Denver.
+His average patient rating is 4.5 stars out of 5.
+He accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Medi-Cal.
+Distinctions awarded to Dr. Good include: San Francisco Super Doctors and Top Doctor, Marin Magazine.
+He has an open panel.

 Clinical interests: Eye Problems